What is employee retention rate?

 - Address recruiting issues

-Calculating the number of employees who stay at a company provides HR and other department leaders with concrete data to navigate through rough waters towards better employee engagement.
+Calculating the number of employees who stay at a company provides HR and other department leaders with concrete, reliable data that can in turn help them navigate through rough waters and toward better employee engagement.

 Recommended For Further Reading